-- Where possible we use high quality diamonds of a D-H colour and FL-SI2 Clarity, a minimum of Faint/Slight fluorescence and a minimum of good cut, polish and symmetry. a small selection of jewellery may be slightly lower quality than this.
+- Where possible we use high quality diamonds of D-H colour and FL-SI2 Clarity, a minimum of Faint/Slight fluorescence (in most cases - no fluorescence) and a minimum of good cut, polish and symmetry.
+A small selection of jewellery may be slightly lower quality than this.
+You can see more diamond information below

 - Our white gold products are rhodium plated to the industry standard.
 The rhodium does eventually start to wear off but they can be re-rhodium plated.
-Occupational and lifestyle wear, as well as chemicals such as chlorine can all shorten the life of rhodium plating but a ring for example, should last at least six months to a year.
+Occupational and lifestyle wear, as well as chemicals such as chlorine and hand sanitiser can all shorten the life of rhodium plating.

 - Many designs can be made to order using a variety of coloured precious and semi-precious gemstones.
 All our coloured gemstones are sourced from long established reputable companies worldwide.